Barasakar/barasakar.github.io/content/projects/project3.md

 	}
 }
 ```
-- Once I find all the possible local maximas (or points) for each row in the image, I proceed to clean up and process these points.
-Given the nature of this image data, there is a lot of noise that distracts the `findPeaks()` function from finding the idea points.
-So I select points that are within a certain range (or y-coordinate).
-Here is the code:

 ```c++
 for (int i = 0; i < first_index.size(); ++i) {
 		if (150 < first_index[i] && first_index[i] < medianValue - 160) {